 The elective modules involve the students taking on roles in the areas of Stage Management, Lighting, Sound, Scenic Art, Prop making, Set construction, Costume, Technical stage management.
 Each role will be completed by individual students working on one of several productions which run throughout the year in six-week blocks.
-As a result each module will be available to individual students throughout all three terms.
+As a result, each module will be available to individual students throughout all three terms.
 Students can continue to develop their general knowledge by choosing a range of different roles or they can elect to focus on a particular specialism by pursuing progressional modules in a discipline.
 Students wishing to pursue a more specialist route will initially take an introductory module in the 'Principles' of their chosen discipline before advancing to an 'Applied' module, and possibly a second, more advanced, applied module.
+Elective modules are offered based on availability of role and teaching staff.